SENSORY ATTACHMENT INTERVENTION

 Children develop behavioural strategies early on in order to survive their attachment environment.
 The goal is to either maintain the attention, and regulate the response, of their attachment figures or to elicit their attention and approval.
 While these self protective strategies change in sophistication across the lifespan the basic functions of attachment do not (Crittenden 2015).

-Sensory Attachment Intervention recognises the need to target the areas of the brain that are the source of the dysfunction.
+SAI recognises the need to target the areas of the brain that are the source of the dysfunction.
 The first requirement is to establish regulation of arousal states i.e. to shift from the Autonomic Nervous System bias of either freeze dissociation or flight fight responses (Schore 1994).
-It then focuses on facilitating modulation of the body senses through the just right combination of regulating experiences.
-This in turn enables both sensory and emotional discriminative functioning.
+It then focuses on facilitating modulation of the body senses through the just right combination of up regulating and down regulating experiences.
+This in turn enables higher level sensory, emotional and cognitive functioning.

-SAI follows the neurological principle of use dependence i.e. patterned, repetitive activation of the neural systems (Perry 2009).
-This is achieved through changing daily living routines such as how to eat, wash, play and socialise, in ways that are regulating.
+SAI follows the neurological principle of use-dependent learning i.e. all parts of the brain can modify their functioning in response to specific patterns of activation.
+(Perry 2001) This is achieved through changing daily living routines in ways that are regulating.
 For example briskly washing and drying the skin is highly alerting and can inadvertently add to stress levels.
 In the case of children, the sensory and attachment patterns of Carers are also addressed, as attachment is a co-regulation process.

 The SAI centre is currently only involved in training, clinical supervision, research and designing regulating gardens.
 We regret we cannot reply to questions about treatment and clinical intake.

 For any enquiries please contact: email@example.com

 To book a place on a course please contact: firstname.lastname@example.org

 Schore, Allan.
 (1994) Affect Regulation and the Origin of the Self.
 Lawrence Erlbaum Associates, Publishers.

 Crittenden, P. (2016) Raising Parents Attachment, representation and treatment.
 Routledge.